Grafrajohn/GrahamArt/_posts/2019-10-27-girona-arts.md

 ### Roman mosaics

-Archaeologists think that the above Roman mosaic might be related to chariot races.
+Archaeologists think that the Roman mosaic at the top of this page might be related to chariot races.
 It was once part of a large mosaic which showed a complete panorama of a chariot race - the drivers, the audience, the Roman VIPs and the chariot stadium itself.
 This mosaic is one of several which have been found and restored by archaeologists.

 ### Medieval Christian art